Palembang Sultanate

-The Sultanate of Palembang Darussalam (كسلطانن ڤلمبڠ دارالسلام) was a sultanate in Indonesia whose capital was the city of Palembang in the southern part of the Indonesian island of Sumatra.
-It was proclaimed in 1659 by Susuhunan Abdurrahman (1659–1706) and dissolved by the colonial government of the Dutch East Indies on 7 October 1823.
-In 1825, its last ruler, Sultan Ahmad Najamuddin, was arrested and sent into exile on the island of Banda Neira in the Moluccas.
+The Sultanate of Palembang Darussalam (كسلطانن ڤلمبڠ دارالسلام) was an early modern polity and sultanate located in the southern part of the Indonesian island of Sumatra.
+It was ruled by the Sultans of Palembang.
+It was proclaimed in 1659 by Susuhunan Abdurrahman, and dissolved by the colonial government of the Dutch East Indies on 7 October 1823.
+In 1825, its last ruler, Sultan Ahmad Najamuddin IV, was arrested and sent into exile on the island of Banda Neira in the Moluccas.

 History

 Establishment and early records

 Replica of the throne of the Palembang Sultanate.

 According to the story of Kidung Pamacangah and Babad Arya Tabanan it was said that a figure from Kediri named Arya Damar who was a "regent of Palembang" joined Gajah Mada, ruler of Majapahit in conquering Bali in 1343.
 Historian C.C.
 Berg thought that Arya Damar was identical to Adityawarman.
 The name Palembang was also mentioned in Nagarakretagama as one of the conquered lands of Majapahit.
 Gajah Mada also mentioned the name Palembang in Pararaton as one of the regions that he conquered.

 A Chinese chronicle Chu-fan-chi written in 1178 by Chou-Ju-Kua recorded the name Pa-lin-fong, a reference to Palembang.
 Around 1513, Tomé Pires an adventurer from Portugal mentioned Palembang, a kingdom which is led by a patron who was appointed from Java and was then referred to as the Sultanate of Demak and participated in the invasion of Portuguese Controlled Melaka.
 In 1596, Palembang was attacked and razed by the Dutch East India Company.
 In 1659, the name Sri Susuhunan Abdurrahman was recorded as sovereign of the Palembang Sultanate.
 Records of connection with the VOC have been mentioned since the year 1601.